zng-ui/zng/TODO/Html.md

 # Html Widget TODO

-* Implement an widget that renders static HTML, good enough to render e-books.
+* Implement a widget that renders static HTML, good enough to render e-books.